Peltro William Tomkins: Works

 Tomkins executed a set of illustrations to Sir James Bland Burgess's poem The Birth and Triumph of Love, from designs by Princess Elizabeth, and two sets of plates from papers cut by Lady Templetown.
 He was also a major contributor of illustrations to John Sharpe's British Poets, British Classics, and British Theatre.
 His last work was a series of three plates from copies by Harriet Whitshed of paintings discovered at Hampton Court, 1834–40.

 Also finished in 1812 a landscape with Moucheron design.

 Family

 By his wife, Lucy Jones, Tomkins had a large family, including a daughter Emma, who practised as an artist and married Samuel Smith the engraver.
+A certain "M. Tomkins" said to be his pupil, engraved some portraits in 1797 (National Portrait Gallery).